Free Missouri Rental Lease Agreement Templates (7) | PDF | Word

 Landlord’s Right to Enter

-Standard Entry: While Missouri does not impose notice requirements outside of a lease, landlords honor tenant right to privacy and therefore often give 24-hour notice (Mo.
-Rev. Stat. § 535.300(5)).
+Standard Entry: While Missouri does not impose notice requirements outside of a lease, most landlords honor tenant privacy rights and therefore often give 24-hour notice.

-Emergency Entry: Landlords seeking to prevent injury, death, or significant property damage enter the units during emergencies.
+Emergency Entry: Landlords seeking to prevent injury, death, or significant property damage enter the units during emergencies (MO Rev Stat § 441.234).

 Absence

-Generally, a landlord develops a reasonable belief of abandonment once the rent is overdue by 30 days and there is no notice or response from the tenant (Mo.
+Generally, a landlord develops a reasonable belief of abandonment once the rent is overdue by 30 days and there is no response from the tenant to a 10 day notice (Mo.
 Rev. Stat. § 441.065).

 Repair and Deduct